python/cpython/Doc/library/operator.rst

       Use the :func:`callable` built-in function instead.

    Returns true if the object *obj* can be called like a function, otherwise it returns false.
-True is returned for functions, bound and unbound methods, class objects, and instance objects which support the :meth:`__call__` method.
+True is returned for functions, instance methods, class objects, and instance objects which support the :meth:`__call__` method.